germangar/whook/README.md

 * Symbol format:: ETHUSDT, ETHUSDT.P, ETH/USDT, ETH/USDT:USDT.
 All these formats will be accepted.

-* Account id: Just add the id.
+* Account id: Just add the id you create for the account.
 No command associated.
 Account id must include at least one non-numeric character and obviously it shouldn't be the same as any of the command names.

 * Commands:<br>
 **buy or long** - places buy order.<br>